kumabotz/todoyo/README.md

 yeoman-todo
 ======

-Learn to create a TODO app with yeoman.
+Create a TODO app with yeoman.